AI-Assisted Scientific Assessment: A Case Study on Climate Change: Related Work

 In the absence of physical verification, AI relies mostly on textual evidence \citep{zheng2023large, asai2024openscholar}.
 While systems like DeepScholar \citep{patel2025deepscholar} and automated reviews \citep{cao2025automation} show promise, they introduce specific challenges. \citet{messeri2024artificial} warn of an "illusion of understanding", where fluent explanations mask shallow reasoning. \citet{perez-etal-2023-discovering, sharmatowards} identify "sycophancy", the tendency to align with user beliefs, as a pervasive failure mode. \citet{doshi2024generative} show that generative AI can reduce collective content diversity, potentially creating "echo chambers" \citep{jin2024agentreview, Hao2026} or navigating the "jagged technological frontier" unevenly \citep{dell2023navigating}.

-Our collaborative architecture is motivated by theories of argumentation and Human-AI synergy \citep{Zhao_Liu_Wan_Tang_Li_2025, shao2025sciscigpt}.
+Our collaborative architecture is also motivated by theories of argumentation and Human-AI synergy \citep{Zhao_Liu_Wan_Tang_Li_2025, shao2025sciscigpt}.
 Evaluating scientific claims requires moving beyond semantic similarity \citep{reimers-2019-sentence-bert} to structural analysis \citep{Faigley-Witte-1981, yang-etal-2017-identifying-semantic}.
 To this end, our \assistant featured a revision-review module that analyzes a report’s argumentative structure using the schema proposed by \citet{toulmin1958}, alongside other linguistic frameworks \citep{teufel-moens-2002-articles, Mann1988RhetoricalST}.
-By evaluating how evidence supports specific statements in a consistent way across the full report and multiple authors' contributions, the \assistant was praised by the scientists for improving both the presentation and logical consistency of the output.
-AI shines in these linguistic tasks, which can be tedious and error-prone for humans, because they are largely mechanistic and are solely based on the input text, thus minimizing the risk of hallucinations.

-Furthermore, historical analyses of Wikipedia \citep{Viegas-et-al-2004, Kittur-Kraut-2008} suggest that high-quality synthesis can emerge from complex dynamics \citep{yasseri2012dynamics} and reputation mechanisms \citep{Adler-Alfaro-2007}.
-We position the AI not as an oracle, but as a facilitator of collective deliberation \citep{tessler2024ai, summerfield2025impact, duenez2025perceptual}.
-This aligns with the vision of an AI co-scientist evaluated via rigorous methodologies \citep{cappello2025eaira}.
+Analyses of Wikipedia \citep{Viegas-et-al-2004, Kittur-Kraut-2008} suggest that high-quality synthesis can emerge from complex dynamics \citep{yasseri2012dynamics} and reputation mechanisms \citep{Adler-Alfaro-2007}.
+We position AI not as an oracle, but as a facilitator of collective deliberation \citep{tessler2024ai, summerfield2025impact, duenez2025perceptual}.
+This aligns with the vision of co-scientists evaluated via rigorous methodologies \citep{cappello2025eaira}.